 The Delete previously computed longest flow paths checkbox option allows the user to delete previously computed longest flow paths from the model.

 The Create sheet flow segment checkbox option will specify that there is a sheet flow segment at the upstream end of the selected TOC flow path.
 This option provides different ways of computing the sheet flow segment, as detailed below.

 The Fixed distance entry allows the user to specify the length to use for the sheet flow segment.
 By default, the software uses a segment length of 20 ft (or 6 meters).
 The user can enter a different value or click the […] button to measure sheet flow length from the Map View.

-The Use McCuen-Spiess equation option will automatically compute the sheet flow length.
+The Use McCuen-Spiess equation, Manning’s n entry allows the user to specify the Manning’s n roughness value and the software will automatically compute the sheet flow length.
+The default value of this entry is 0.1500.
+Alternatively, click the adjacent […] button to measure Manning’s n roughness value from Manning’s Roughness table.
 This equation is used for post-construction conditions.
 The sheet flow length is computed using the following equation.